Hike Messenger: Hike ID

 In January 2018, Hike announced the launch of 'Hike ID' to enhance its user privacy features.
 Hike ID is a unique custom username that removes the need for sharing phone numbers to chat with someone.
 Users can also search for each other using their Hike IDs.
 Hike ID has been integrated across all Hike-based services for facilitating easy discovery of people or groups.

 In a survey done by the Hike team out of a million active users, 69 percent confirmed that they like to talk to others without sharing their own phone number and over 72 percent said that they like to skip the step of saving phone numbers before talking to others.
 This is what prompted the developers to come up with Hike ID as the solution which makes it easier as well as secure for users to chat without having to share or save phone numbers.

 Hike Web

-In August 2019, it launched the Web App beta version of Hike Sticker Chat which enable its users to chat over their personal computers.
-The company also worked on a feature to allow sharing of stickers across all messaging platforms.
-Hike Web was created ensuring a seamless experience for users with a strong focus on privacy and security keeping that in mind Hike increased network security to AES-256 and TLS 1.2, which makes communication over a web client more secure than ever.
+In August 2019, it launched the web app beta version of Hike Sticker Chat, extending the service to desktop browsers.
+The company also worked on a feature to allow sharing of stickers across messaging platforms.
+Hike Web incorporated AES-256 encryption and TLS 1.2 to secure communications over the web client.